For more information, call Georges Sanon at (708) 709-3567 or email firstname.lastname@example.org

 Financial Aid Benefits Available

 PSC extends in-district tuition rates to all eligible veterans in appreciation of your service to this country.
 Proof of service is required at time of application.
-Please submit a copy of your DD-214, Member-4 (Certificate of Release or Discharge from Active Duty) to the Student Veterans Center Coordinator for consideration.
+Please submit a copy of your DD-214, Member-4 (Certificate of Release or Discharge from Active Duty) to the Military Student Affairs Center Coordinator for consideration.

 - -Illinois Veterans Grant: Apply now | More information